 - The annotator checks the labeling to ensure the car is being tracked accurately.
 If the bounding box is off target at any point additional key frames can be added to steer the algorithm correctly.

 Object interpolation capability has the capacity to greatly accelerate the annotation of video footage.
-Annotators are now only required to locate the object in a small amount of frames, and monitor the output of the algorithm for mistakes.
+Annotators are now only required to locate the object in a small amount of frames, and monitor the output of the active learning for mistakes.

 Usages and Use-Cases

-Object interpolation features for annotation tools have applications across a wide range of industries and use-cases:
+Object interpolation features for AI project management tools and annotation tools have applications across a wide range of industries and use-cases:

-- Autonomous vehicles: Self-driving vehicle development is dependent on large quantities of annotated video training data.
+- Autonomous vehicles: Self-driving vehicle development depends on large quantities of annotated video training data.
 For AI systems to operate on the road they need to be able identify the movement of different types of vehicles with one hundred percent accuracy.

-Object interpolation is particularly vital for producing the labeled video this industry needs.
-The increased efficiency of this labeling feature is supercharging the production of quality training datasets.
+Object interpolation is particularly vital for producing the data annotation this industry needs.
+The increased efficiency of this labeling feature is supercharging the production of quality training datasets and data labeling tools.

-- Retail: The retail sector is beginning to use computer vision AI enabled cameras to track the movements of customers around their stores.
-The aim of this technology is to improve customer experience and increase sales.
-Object interpolation can be employed by anotators working on data for these systems to follow customers from frame to frame in a fraction of the time.
+- Retail: The retail sector is beginning to use computer vision AI-enabled cameras to track the movements of customers around their stores.
+This technology aims to improve customer experience and increase sales.
+Object interpolation can be employed by project teams working on data for these systems to follow customers from frame to frame in a fraction of the time.